11 Most Interesting Women in the World

 3. Oprah Winfrey

-Since the middle 1980s, when Oprah Winfrey began her career as a talk show host and also starred in the blockbuster film, The Color Purple, directed by Stephen Spielberg, her stature, popularity and importance in the public eye has become a world-wide phenomenon.
+Since the middle 1980s, when Oprah Winfrey began her career as a talk show host and also starred in the blockbuster film, The Color Purple, directed by Steven Spielberg, her stature, popularity and importance in the public eye has become a world-wide phenomenon.
 Small wonder Winfrey eventually became the richest African-American on the planet, worth an estimated $3 billion as of 2016.
 Winfrey has also been a writer, media proprietor, entrepreneur, producer and philanthropist, as well as the winner of numerous awards, including the Bob Hope Humanitarian Award and the Presidential Medal of Freedom.
 But perhaps Winfrey’s greatest renown is that of a talk show personality and host, who revolutionized the talk show tabloid format pioneered by Phil Donahue, emphasizing confession, literature, self-improvement and spirituality, among many other compelling, contemporary issues.

 4. Miley Cyrus

 Miley Cyrus is a pretty, toothy gal from the rolling, verdant hills of Tennessee, where she grew up with famous dad and country singer, Billy Ray Cyrus.
 This dynamic duo spawned Miley’s blonde-coiffed Walt Disney persona, Hannah Montana, which turned the teen world upside down.
 These days, the superstar pop diva, actress and songwriter is one of the most admired women in the world.
 Moreover, Miley has created the Happy Hippie Foundation, which sponsors programs designed to help homeless people and LGBT youth.
 She released her fourth studio album entitled Bangerz in 2013 and embarked on a world tour by the same name in 2014.
-Then, in 2016, Miley acted in Woody Allen’s series, Crisis in Six Scenes, and is currently a judge on NBC’s The Voice, when she isn’t recording new singles, albums or videos, she’s practicing yoga, getting more tattoos or getting married, as she did in December 2018.
+Then, in 2016, Miley acted in Woody Allen’s series, Crisis in Six Scenes.
+And, when she isn’t recording new singles, albums or videos, she’s practicing yoga, getting more tattoos or getting married, as she did in December 2018.

 5. Angelina Jolie